schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step16.rst.txt

 Step 16: Pseudocode
 ======================

+.. reveal:: curriculum_addressed
+    :showtitle: Curriculum Objectives Addressed In This Section

+    - **CS20-CP1** Apply various problem-solving strategies to solve programming problems throughout Computer Science 20.
+    - **CS20-CP2** Use common coding techniques to enhance code elegance and troubleshoot errors throughout Computer Science 20.
+    - **CS20-FP2** Investigate how control structures affect program flow.

 Tutorial
 ---------

 You have learned a lot about programming Reeborg.
 Congratulations!
 What you may not realize is that you have learned a lot about programming in any language.
-Most programs are a sequence of steps, interspersed with conditional decisions and groups of instructions that repeat.
+Most programs are a sequence of steps (called an **algorithm**), interspersed with conditional decisions and groups of instructions that repeat.

 Implementing the solutions to the assignments so far has required a little more thought at each step.
 You understand the question and the desired result, but sometimes it's not immediately clear how to get it done.
 When you are solving a non-trivial problem, it is often **best to begin with pencil and paper**.